C.D. El Nacional

-Club Deportivo El Nacional (until 2018 Club Especializado de Alto Rendimiento El Nacional) is an Ecuadorian sports club from Quito, known best for their professional football team.
+Club Deportivo El Nacional (until 2018 Club Especializado de Alto Rendimiento El Nacional) is an Ecuadorian sports club based in Quito, known best for their professional football team.
 The team currently plays in the Serie A, the first-tier football league in the country after gaining promotion in 2022.

 El Nacional has thirteen national championships (one less than Emelec and three less than Barcelona).
 The club has participated in more Copa Libertadores than any other club in Ecuador with 22 appearances.
 Their best performance in the continental tournament was as a semi-finalist in 1985.

-El Nacional was founded on 1 June 1964, and was administered by the Ecuadorian Military since the foundation until 2013, when the club celebrated its first ever democratic elections.
+El Nacional was founded on 1 June 1964, and was administered by the Ecuadorian Military since the foundation until 2013, when the club celebrated its first democratic elections.
 The club has maintained a tradition of only playing Ecuadorian footballers, which has given them the nickname of Puros Criollos ("Pure Natives").
 Rival clubs included crosstown clubs LDU Quito, Deportivo Quito, Universidad Católica and the Guayaquileans Barcelona and Emelec.
 Their home stadium is Estadio Olímpico Atahualpa.

 Other sports the organization participates in are gymnastics, table tennis, Ecuavolley, chess, and shooting.

 History

-The Bi-Tri Campeon

-In the 1970s, El Nacional was able to achieve what no Ecuadorian team had done in the history of the league.
-In 1976, 1977, 1978 they were unbeatable champions.
-Fabián Paz y Miño stepped up as the leading goal scorer in the league in 1977 to help El Nacional during those three years of glory.
-In 1982, 1983, 1984 El Nacional repeated this feat to become double three-time championship winners.
-Their title count became eight.
-This was gained by help from two legendary players Jose Villafuerte and Ermen Benitez.
-In 1985 they accomplished their most important feat in international competition reaching semi-finals in the Copa Libertadores.
-One year later they added to their titles by being crowned for the ninth time in their history.